harshbhatt13/MutiRegression-R-Coding/README.md

 - Smoker
 - Region\

-Dependent (Output) variable: \
+Dependent (Output) variable:
-• Expenses \
+- Expenses
-Requests to analyze his dataset and provide with information on the following:\
+Requests to analyze his dataset and provide with information on the following:
 a) The effect of smoking on expenses by creating a linear regression model.
 b) The effect of all input variables on expenses by creating a multivariate regression model.